akhil324/DSA-MindMaps/README.md

 Welcome, future code architect!
 This repository is designed to be your one-stop, visual guide to mastering Data Structures and Algorithms.
 Forget dry, dense textbooks.
 Here, we learn by seeing, connecting, and building—just like a real architect.

-Our mission is to transform complex DSA concepts into clear, interconnected mind maps that help you build a strong foundation for acing coding interviews and writing brilliant code.
+Our mission is to transform complex DSA concepts into clear, interconnected mind maps and provide targeted practice to help you build a strong foundation for acing coding interviews and writing brilliant code.

 ---